Turbulence teaches equivariance to neural networks: Introduction

 \section{Introduction}

 Turbulence is characterized by coherent, rotating eddies across a wide range of scales.
 An ensemble of turbulence realizations defines a probability distribution over flow states, and this probability distribution can itself possess symmetries.
-In isotropic turbulence, while any single realization lacks rotational symmetry, the ensemble is rotationally invariant, providing complete statistical coverage over all rotations under which the Navier-Stokes equations are covariant.
-In this sense, the distributional symmetry thus matches the symmetry of the governing equations.
+In isotropic turbulence, while any single realization lacks rotational symmetry, the ensemble is rotationally invariant.
+Kolmogorov's local isotropy hypothesis~\citep{Kolmogorov1991} extends this idea to bounded flows.
+At sufficiently high Reynolds number, the small-scale motions of any turbulent flow recover statistical isotropy, even when the large scales are anisotropic.
+The rotational symmetry of the Navier-Stokes equations is therefore reflected in the statistical structure of turbulence itself, most fully at the isotropic limit.

 Given the growing interest in data-driven emulators of the Navier-Stokes equations, this correspondence raises two questions.
 Can turbulence itself impart the symmetries of the underlying dynamics to learned mappings?
 Conversely, do models that better capture these symmetries generalize better to new distributions?

-These questions strike at how the inherent nature of turbulence affects learned mappings between quantities arising from the Navier-Stokes equations.
-Data-driven turbulence closure models, accelerated solvers, and super-resolution models are all motivated by the immense computational cost of simulating turbulence.
-Such approaches promise significant speedups, thereby enabling progress in physics and engineering applications involving turbulence.
+Data-driven turbulence closure models, accelerated solvers, and super-resolution models are all motivated by the immense computational cost of simulating turbulence~\citep{Duraisamy2019}.
+Such approaches promise significant speedups, enabling progress in physics and engineering applications involving turbulence.
 However, the accuracy, generalizability, and trust placed in these models strongly depend on their physical consistency with the Navier-Stokes equations.
+Here, we ask whether the rotational structure of turbulence itself plays a role in making these emulators more physically consistent and better at generalizing.